bsctl/capsule-doc/docs/content/rancher/oidc.md

-# Configure OIDC authentication with Keycloak
+# OIDC Authentication with Keycloak

 ## Pre-requisites